 What Is a Disciple?

-Go, and make disciples of all nations…most of us would agree that this is the most important mission we’ve received from our Master, Jesus Christ.
+Go, and make disciples of all nations… most of us would agree that this is the most important mission we’ve received from our Master, Jesus Christ.
 But in order to fulfill the Great Commission (Matthew 28:16-20), we first have to understand what exactly it is we are making.
+What is a disciple?

 By the example of Scripture, we see that making a disciple went far beyond just imparting information or spiritual wisdom.
 It involved a life-changing transformation of a man—from asleep to awake, blind to seeing, dead to alive.

 When Jesus called His twelve disciples, they left everything to follow Him for three years.
 They listened to His teachings, ate meals together, experienced His miracles, grew in understanding, failed and were restored, and participated in His ministry to the poor, the sick, the outcast, the broken.
-When we make disciples, we are calling men to the greatest pursuit a person can aspire to.
+When we make disciples, we are calling men to the greatest pursuit to which a person can aspire.

 What Do Men Want?